andredesousa/angular-tips-tricks/README.md

 A worker is an object created using a constructor (e.g. `Worker()`) that runs a named JavaScript file.
 You can run whatever code you like inside the worker thread, with some exceptions.
 For example, you can't directly manipulate the DOM from inside a worker, or use some default methods and properties of the window object

+[Observable Webworker](https://www.npmjs.com/package/observable-webworker) provides the ability to use web workers with RxJS observables.
+You can use Web Workers directly in your Angular components.

+## Polling

+Polling is a technique where you check for fresh data over a given interval by periodically making API requests to a server.
+For example, you can use polling if there is data that changes frequently or you need to wait for the server to transition a given state.
+Polling is a simple alternative to web sockets or server events.
+In this project, you will find an example using RxJS and NgRX.

 ## Control Value Accessor